catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 Logistics:

 * My name is $name and I come from $background.
 Your other instructors will be $list (ask them for quick intro).
-* We will be discussing [TODO: OBJECTIVES!.
-By the end of this lesson, you will [OBJECTIVES!!]]
 * Most sessions are structured as sets of short explanations or demonstrations, interspersed with exercises.
 Be prepared to alternate listening-mode with thinking-mode and doing-mode.
-[TODO: mention setup - how to handle!]
 * Ask questions by using the "raise hand" indicator or typing into chat.
 * Follow along on the website and/or use it to catch up if you need to space out or step out: https://docs.catalyst.coop/open-energy-data-for-all/